nextauthjs/docs/docs/configuration/pages.md

 NextAuth.js automatically creates simple, unbranded authentication pages for handling Sign in, Sign out, Email Verification and displaying error messages.

-The options displayed on the sign up page are automatically generated based on the providers specified in the options passed to NextAuth.js.
+The options displayed on the sign-up page are automatically generated based on the providers specified in the options passed to NextAuth.js.

 To add a custom login page, you can use the `pages` option: